luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 **Apricot Phase 2 - Patch 2**

 :::caution
 This update is backwards compatible with v1.4.0 and v1.4.1.
-The changes in the upgrade go into effect at 10 AM EDT, May 5th 2021 on the Fuji testnet and 7 AM EDT, May 10th 2021 on mainnet.
+The changes in the upgrade go into effect at 10 AM EDT, May 5th 2021 on the Testnet testnet and 7 AM EDT, May 10th 2021 on mainnet.
 :::

 The patch further reduces the size of gossiped peerlist messages and introduces several new flags: